 As chairwoman of the ITC, from 1984-1986, and a commissioner for a nine-year term, Dr. Stern analyzed and voted on over 1,000 trade cases involving a broad range of industries and issues.
 At the time, she was the second highest-ranking woman in the executive branch of the U.S. Government.

-Dr. Stern is a former Board member of CBS, Infinity, Duracell, Harcourt General, Hasbro, Scott Paper, Walmart, Westinghouse, Avaya, SSMC, Neiman Marcus, Avon, the International Advisory Board of LafargeHolcim, and Diversified Search.
+Dr. Stern is a former Board member of CBS, Infinity, Duracell, Harcourt General, Hasbro, Scott Paper, Walmart, Westinghouse, Avaya, SSMC, Neiman Marcus, Diversified Search, Avon, and the International Advisory Board of LafargeHolcim.
 She is the Senior Advisor to the National Center for Women & Information Technology (NCWIT).

 Dr. Stern also served as a member of the U.S. President’s Advisory Committee on Trade Policy and Negotiations; co-chaired the International Competition Policy Advisory Committee for the Attorney General and U.S. Department of Justice Antitrust Division; chaired the Advisory Committee of the U.S. Export-Import Bank; and served as a Senate confirmed Member of the Board of Directors of the Inter-American Foundation.

-Dr. Stern’s past public service includes membership on the congressionally mandated National Academy of Sciences’ Panel on the Future Design and Implementation of U.S. National Security Export Controls, the U.S. Congress’ Office of Technology Assessment’s Advisory Panel on Technology, Innovation, and U.S. Trade, and the U.S. State Department’s Advisory Committee on International Economic Policy.
+Dr. Stern’s past public service includes membership on the congressionally mandated National Academy of Sciences’ Panel on the Future Design and Implementation of U.S. National Security Export Controls, the U.S. Congress’ Office of Technology Assessment’s Advisory Panel on Technology, Innovation, and U.S. Trade, the U.S. State Department’s Advisory Committee on International Economic Policy, the Department of Commerce’s Advisory Committee on Renewable Energy and Energy Efficiency, as well as a member of the U.S. Department of Commerce’s Advisory Committee on Environmental Technology Trade Advisory Committee.

 Dr. Stern began her Washington career in the 1970s as Legislative Assistant and Senior Legislative Assistant to U.S. Senator Gaylord Nelson, and also was a Guest Scholar at the Brookings Institution, where she wrote a definitive book on Congressional-Executive foreign policy making, titled Water’s Edge: Domestic Politics and the Making of American Foreign Policy.
 She was also a Senior International Affairs Fellow at the Council on Foreign Relations, a Senior Associate at the Carnegie Endowment for International Peace, a Senior Fellow at the Progressive Policy Institute, and a member of The Trilateral Commission.
 Dr. Stern also held the Alkire Chair in International Business at Hamline University, St. Paul, Minnesota.